 Save the draft of the account then click “Login to Instagram” and fill out your Instagram credentials on their site, separate to the plugin which does not store your details.

 Once connected, the plugin loads the last 20 images from the connected account (but you can retrieve your entire Instagram history).
 For this tutorial, I will use my own images so I won’t change the ‘Media Stream’ in the Instagram settings.
 The images that are loaded in the Instagram Media box are not yet posted to your site but are cached by the plugin, allowing you to do things like edit captions and ignore certain pictures.

 The account title and content is used as a template for how the post will be created.
 You can use a whole bunch of Instagram data about the image in the form of template tags and these can be incorporated with HTML in the content editor to customize the post as much as you want.
 I will make a few tweaks to add some details about the filter and date.

 Once you are happy with the settings click “Publish”.
 The plugin will now trigger when someone visits your site.
 Visit your site to see the new posts that have been created.

 Packed Full of Features

 The example above is very simple but the plugin can be pushed to the limits of your ideas.
 It is a content creation engine that allows your to put images anywhere on your site, in various different formats.
 You can create new and add to existing posts, pages, and custom post types.

-The Pro plugin starts from $35 for a single site license, great for a personal photo blog.
+Pricing starts from $55/year for a single site license, great for a personal photo blog.
 This includes support and updates for a year.
 There are other license tiers available for those developers and bloggers that want to use the plugin over multiple sites.

 If you enjoyed this post, make sure to subscribe to WP Mayor’s RSS feed.